strimzi/strimzi-kafka-operator/development-docs/DEBUGGING.md

 ## Remote debugging the Kafka Broker

-Kafka Broker pods are defined through 'my-cluster-kafka' StatefulSet which is created by Strimzi Kafka Operator.
+Kafka Broker pods are defined through the 'my-cluster-kafka' StatefulSet which is created by Strimzi Kafka Operator.

 In order to activate the remote debugging we need to get the Kafka Broker to run with remote debugging agent activated.